paularmstrong/onerepo/docs/src/content/docs/api/index.md

 **Default:** `[]`

-Array of fileglobs to ignore when calculating the changed workspaces.
+Array of fileglobs to ignore when calculating the changed Workspaces.

 Periodically we may find that there are certain files or types of files that we _know_ for a fact do not affect the validity of the repository or any code.
 When this happens and the files are modified, unnecessary tasks and processes will be spun up that don't have any bearing on the outcome of the change.

-To avoid extra processing, we can add file globs to ignore when calculated the afected workspace graph.
+To avoid extra processing, we can add file globs to ignore when calculated the afected Workspace graph.

 :::caution
 This configuration should be used sparingly and with caution.
 It is better to do too much work as opposed to not enough.